 Role of the Sport

-TASS is a partnership between sport and education, with each side bringing resources, expertise and commitment to enhance the support that is available to talented student-athletes.
+TASS is a partnership between athletes, sport and delivery sites, with each side bringing resources, expertise and commitment to enhance the support that is available to talented student-athletes.

 The sport National Governing Bodies’ (NGBs) contribution to the partnership includes:

-- A commitment to dual career and to embed education within their Talent Pathway.
-This means understanding the importance of supporting athletes’ studies and adapting sport programmes to better accommodate academic requirements.
+- A commitment to understanding the importance of supporting athletes’ outside of sport and adapting sport programmes to better accommodate other requirements.

 - Ensuring that the local sport-specific coaching infrastructure is in place for TASS athletes.

-- Facilitating an exchange of sport-specific knowledge from within the NGB to the education institutions to enhance the support to other talented-athletes in the sector.
+- Facilitating an exchange of sport-specific knowledge from within the NGB to the delivery to enhance the support to other talented-athletes in the sector.

 - Providing Continuous Professional Development (CPD) opportunities for practitioners within the TASS Network.
 These include bespoke training courses, networking days and experience of travelling with national teams to training camps and competitions.